 Spring is the perfect time to share tips from our DLS Wellness Program.

-For many of us, the first sign of the cherry blossoms is a welcome sign that spring weather is on the way.
-Warmer temperatures, longer days, summer break for those with kids.
+For many of us, the first sign of the cherry blossoms is a welcome sign that spring weather is coming.
+Warmer temperatures, longer days, and summer break for those with kids.
 The possibilities are seemingly endless as vacations loom and we dust off the outdoor equipment.
 But, just like our closets invariably need a healthy dose of spring cleaning, many of us feel the need for a mind and body reboot, as well.
-Whether you’re hoping to look your best in that bikini this year, or you’re feeling like you lost your fitness over the cold, dark winter, here are some tips for giving your mind, body, and soul that spring cleaning you need to make 2017 your best spring yet:
+Whether you’re hoping to look your best in that bikini this year, or you’re feeling like you lost your fitness over the cold, dark winter, here are some tips for giving your mind, body, and soul that spring cleaning you need to have your best spring yet:

-- Try something new!
 If you didn’t keep up your fitness routine over the winter months, there’s probably a good reason why that happened.
 Are you bored with it?
 Do you genuinely not enjoy whatever you were doing?
-Try a new class, new sport, new fitness DVD.
+Try a new class, a new sport, a new fitness DVD.
 Groupon often has great deals on gym memberships or classes, and, if you take advantage of the DLS- Golds Gym deal, check out their class schedules!

-- Farm those markets!
-Spring is when most farmers markets in the DC area get swinging again.
+Spring is when most farmers’ markets in the DC area get swinging again.
 Though some markets tend toward the pricey end of the spectrum, you can find deals on fresh, locally-grown (and often pesticide-minimum or -free) produce.
 Plus you’re supporting small businesses.
 Everybody wins.
-Find your local market: https://www.virginia.org/farmersmarkets/, https://www.washingtonpost.com/graphics/food/dc-farmers-markets-interactive-map/

-- Getouttatown!
-Yes, take a day trip, a weekend trip, a longer vacation.
+Yes, take a day trip, a weekend trip, or a longer vacation.
 Just a simple change in scenery, away from your usual stresses and obligations, can do wonders for your psyche and mental health.
-The DC area is rife with great options for day trips – Harper’s Ferry, Annapolis, the Shenandoah’s, Lake Anna, Deep Creek Lake, Chincoteague, the Eastern Shore…the list goes on and on.
-Again, a short trip away doesn’t have to break the bank or use up your PTO, but it’s important to take those breaks for your health.
+The DC area is rife with great options for day trips – Harper’s Ferry, Annapolis, the Shenandoahs, Lake Anna, Deep Creek Lake, Chincoteague, the Eastern Shore…the list goes on and on.
+Again, a short trip away doesn’t have to break the bank or use up your PTO, but taking those breaks is important for your health.
 DLS (or your employer) benefits, too – a happier, healthier employee is a more productive employee!